vpilat/arewewebyet/content/topics/crypto.md

 [extra]

-level = 3
+level = 1

 intro = "Cryptography is a corner stone of a trusted web.
 Without it many services could not be offered  reliably.
-While rust has a strong RNG, the main suite in use isn't pure rust but the (in)famous openssl."
+Rust has strong cryptography libraries.
+Many of these are managed by [Rust Crypto](https://github.com/RustCrypto), an organization that maintains cryptography algorithms written in pure Rust."

 suites = [
   "openssl",